huggingface/huggingface_hub/docs/hub/security.md

 - `read`: tokens with this role can only be used to provide read access to repositories you could read.
 That includes public repositories and private repositories that you or an org you're a member of own.
 Use this role if you only need to read content from the HuggingFace hub (eg, when doing inference).

 - `write`: tokens with this role additionally grant write access to the repositories you have write access to.
-Use this token if you need to push content to a repository (eg, when training a model).
+Use this token if you need to create or push content to a repository (eg, when training a model).

 ### How to manage User Access Tokens?